FrancisBanville/ms_interpreting_probabilities/README.md

 methods and contexts (e.g., location, time, environmental conditions) in which interactions were estimated.
 Inadequately documented probabilistic interaction data should be used with caution when analyzing ecological webs.
-Our observations and advice can be applied to many types of ecological networks, from food webs to host-virus networks.
-Indeed, excluding networks of indirect interactions such as competition and facilitation networks (@Kefi2015NetStr,
+Our observations and advice can be applied to many types of ecological networks representing direct interactions, from food webs to host-virus networks.
-@Kefi2016HowStr), most ecological webs describe probabilities of direct interactions, which are conceptually and mathematically analogous regardless of their biological type (e.g., trophic and parasitic interactions).

 # Probabilistic representations of interactions

-One of the first aspects to take into consideration when estimating or interpreting probabilities of interactions is knowing if they describe potential or realized interactions.
+One of the first aspects to take into consideration when estimating or interpreting probabilities of interactions is knowing if they describe potential or realized interactions, as these two types of interactions have distinct conceptual underpinnings and sources of uncertainty.
 A potential (regional) interaction is defined as the biological capacity of two taxa to interact (i.e., the probability that they *can* theoretically interact) whereas a realized (local) interaction is the materialization or observation of this interaction in a well-defined space and time (i.e., the probability that they interact locally).
 Here, we use the terms *metaweb* (@Dunne2006Network) to designate regional webs of potential interactions and *local webs* (@Poisot2012Dissimilaritya) for those of realized interactions.
 Metawebs are the network analogs of the species pool, where local webs originate from a subset of both species (nodes) and interactions (edges) of the regional metaweb (@Saravia2022Ecological).
-Without clear documentation, it can be challenging to know if published probabilistic webs describe local or regional interactions (@tbl:prob provides examples of studies employing both types of probabilistic networks), or if so-called probabilities are in reality *interaction scores* (i.e., non-probabilistic quantitative interactions).
+Without clear documentation, it can be challenging to know if published probabilistic webs describe local or regional interactions (@tbl:prob provides examples of studies employing both types of probabilistic networks), or if so-called probabilities are in reality *interaction scores* (i.e., non-probabilistic quantitative interactions analogous to interaction strengths).
 When probabilistic regional interactions are used and interpreted incorrectly as local interactions (and conversely), this may generate misleading findings during data analysis.
-We believe that a better understanding of the differences, similarities, and relationships between these two probabilistic representations of ecological webs would alleviate interpretation errors and facilitate a more adequate utilization of interaction data.
+We believe that a better understanding of the differences, similarities, and interconnections between these two probabilistic representations of ecological webs would alleviate interpretation errors (e.g., when studying network-area relationships) and facilitate a more adequate utilization of interaction data.

 ## Pairwise interactions: the building blocks of ecological networks